Country Portfolio Sudan

 There is a very large informal economy in Sudan, with 85% of workers engaged in vulnerable employment and 60% of the labour force engaged in subsistence agriculture.
 Starting businesses struggle to get started in the formal economy because of the absence of regulations and support for entrepreneurship.
 This further hinders the growth of small and medium enterprises (SMEs) that are already operating in a harsh economic environment.
 Both access to financial and non-financial resources are scarce for start-ups.
 With CFYE’s Call for Solutions in Sudan, we aim to help more businesses have the necessary resources to stimulate a decent work environment for the Sudanese youth.

-Planned Impact
+Our Impact

 Our Portfolio in Sudan

-Sudanese youth is highly motivated and expresses a great desire for finding decent work.
-However, the country’s labour market allows minimal chances for young people to find meaningful employment.
-Combining youths’ aspirations with the needs of the business ecosystem in Sudan, we have developed a diverse portfolio that caters to the needs of the country’s labor supply and demand.
-Our portfolio consists of partners working in agri-business, manufacturing, setting up acceleration programs to help businesses grow, and initiating training centers to upskill Sudanese youth in ICT skills.
-These partnerships plan to realize more than 4.400 decent jobs.
+Combining youths’ aspirations with the needs of the business ecosystem in Sudan, we had developed a diverse portfolio that caters to the needs of the country’s labor supply and demand.
+Our portfolio consisted of partners working in agri-business, manufacturing, setting up acceleration programs to help businesses grow, and initiating training centers to upskill Sudanese youth in ICT skills.
+These partnerships planned to realize more than 4.400 decent jobs.
 More than 2.300 of these projected jobs will be newly created jobs.
-Others will be accomplished through the other CFYE routes: matching and improving.
+Others to be accomplished through the other CFYE routes: matching and improving.

 Over 2.700 of the planned jobs (more than 50%) in the portfolio will be for Sudanese women to help them increase their participation in the labour market.